SavvyGuard/vocabularycards/README.md

 vocabularycards
 ===============

 Vocabulary Flash Cards.

+##About
 Uses Twitter Bootstrap and JQuery.
 It shows cards you miss more often.